Skip to main content

 Meet your Faculty and Staff

-Faculty members within the Human Dimensions of Natural Resource Management discipline bring a wide array of knowledge and experience to our indoor and outdoor classrooms at UW-Stevens Point.
+Faculty members who teach within the Environmental Science and Management program bring a wide array of knowledge and experience to our indoor and outdoor classrooms at UW-Stevens Point.

 Kendra Liddicoat